rivm-syso/GIS-OL-Drupal/README.md

 # GIS-OL-Drupal
-<p>The gis_ol module provides in a contenttype in Drupal which allows editors to define their own maps.
+<p>The gis_ol module provides in a Drupal contenttype which allows editors to define their own maps.
 The module uses Openlayers; An open source javascript library which can be used to build GIS-applications.</p>
-<p>An editor can create maps with a variaty of options<ul>
+<p>An editor can create maps with a variaty of options:<ul>
 	<li>Select base layers</li>
 	<li>Configure additional layers</li>
 	<li>Configure data filtering and - downloading</li>
 	<li>Configure behaviour (zoom buttons, fulscreen button, etc.)</li>
-	<li>Etc.</li>
+	<li>&hellip;</li>
 </ul></p>

 ## Getting Started